-We're a tiny team consisting of myself- the designer, an 'all rounder' called Tasmin and an expert piper (in the culinary, not musical sense) called Sophie.
+We're a tiny team consisting of myself- the designer, normally an 'all rounder' intern and an expert piper (in the culinary, not musical sense) called Sophie.
 Theres also my dog Jelly who answers the phones and licks the stamps.

 Why the name Tuck-Box?

 The name came about because before all this I wrote a food blog called Tuck-Box.
-I'm an avid reader and one of my favourite literary descriptions of a feast was in Roald Dahl's childhood memoir 'Boy'.
+One of my favourite literary descriptions of a feast was in Roald Dahl's childhood memoir 'Boy'.
 It went a little something like this:

 "A tuck-box is a small pinewood trunk which is very strongly made, and no boy has ever gone as a boarder to an English Prep School without one.
 It is his own secret store-house, as secret as a lady’s handbag, and there is an unwritten law that no other boy, no teacher, not even the Headmaster himself has the right to pry into the contents of your tuck-box.
 The owner has the key in his pocket and that is where it stays.
 A tuck-box, as the name implies, is a box in which you store your tuck.
 At Prep School in those days, a parcel of tuck was sent once a week by anxious mothers to their ravenous little sons, and an average tuck-box would probably contain, at almost any time, half a home-made currant cake, a packet of squashed-fly biscuits, a couple of oranges, an apple, a banana, a pot of strawberry jam or Marmite, a bar of chocolate, a bag of Liquorice Allsorts and a tin of Bassett’s lemonade powder".